martbhell/pawstats/README.md

 Uses http://metricsgraphicsjs.org/ (which sources to get are in the members.html)

+Tested with v2.7.0 and v2.9.0 of metricsgraphicsjs and 3.5.10 of D3.js

 See members.html for an example of how the .html can look.

 Author Information